 How to qualify commercial tenant clients for a CAM audit engagement

 Not every commercial tenant is a CAM audit candidate.
 A client on a gross lease cannot be audited.
-A client with $15,000 in annual CAM charges may not generate findings large enough to justify the engagement cost.
-A client whose audit rights window closed last month is out of time regardless of how compelling the lease looks on paper.
+A client with $15,000 in annual CAM charges may not produce findings big enough to cover the fee.
+A client whose audit rights window closed last month is out of time.
+The lease can look great on paper and still be a dead end.

-Qualification is the step that protects both the partner's time and the client's expectations.
-Done well, it takes 15 minutes per prospect and routes your capacity toward engagements that are likely to produce findings, meet the economics for both parties, and close within a reasonable timeline.
+Qualification protects your time and the client's expectations.
+Done well, it takes a short screen per prospect.
+It points your capacity at engagements with good documents, real exposure, and a clear next step.
 Done poorly, you spend three weeks gathering documents for an engagement that should never have started.

 I built CAMAudit to make the analysis fast.
 But fast analysis on the wrong client is still wasted effort.
-This guide gives you the qualification framework that experienced expense-reduction consultants use to sort their client book.
+This guide gives you a clear way to sort your client book.

 CAM audit rights clause: A provision in a commercial lease granting the tenant the right to inspect, audit, or challenge the landlord's CAM reconciliation statements.
-The clause defines the lookback period (typically 1 to 3 years from receipt of the reconciliation), any notice requirements, and the dispute process.
-Without an audit rights clause, the tenant's ability to challenge overcharges depends on general contract law principles, which vary by state.
+The clause may define the lookback period, notice requirements, and review process.
+Rights-sensitive timing should be confirmed by counsel.
 Learn more about what qualifies at the guide to what is a CAM audit.

 The 5-factor qualification matrix

-Use this scoring matrix to rank potential clients.
-Score each factor 0 to 2, then sum the total.
-Clients scoring 7 or above are high-priority.
-Clients scoring 4 to 6 are worth a closer look.
-Clients scoring 3 or below should be deferred.
+Use this scoring matrix to rank clients.
+Score each factor 0 to 2.
+Then add up the total.
+A score of 7 or above means high priority.
+A score of 4 to 6 is worth a closer look.
+A score of 3 or below should wait.

 | Factor |